johnmavro/Machine-Learning-Optimization/README.md

 ## Results

+MNIST with linearization of the loss:
-The following results are obtained on a multi-layer-perceptron with 1 hidden layer with 1500 neurons each and using the MNIST Dataset + linearization of the loss.
+1 hidden layer with 1500 neurons each.

 |  Opt.
 Method | Epochs | Test accuracy | Training time |
 | ----- | ----- | ----- | ----- |